Community Vitality Program

 For the Community Vitality Program, community is defined as a group of people who share a readiness to act on a community need/opportunity and a shared geography.
 Examples of shared geography may include an unincorporated area in a township, partnering towns, a neighborhood association, a single city, or adjoining counties.

-In 2026, we are accepting applicants from communities in the following counties: Benton, Blackford, Delaware, Fountain, Henry, Jay, Randolph, Tippecanoe, Warren, and Wayne.
+In 2026, we accepted applicants from communities in the following counties: Benton, Blackford, Delaware, Fountain, Henry, Jay, Randolph, Tippecanoe, Warren, and Wayne.
+We expect to open eligibility to communities across Indiana in 2027.

-If you have any questions about the Community Vitality Program or would like to access editable versions of the letter of intent, application, and scoring rubric please contact:
+If you have any questions about the Community Vitality Program please contact:

 Jeff Walker, Community Vitality Specialist